jcranch/moodle-qtype_stack/NPS_notes.md

   This adds some functions for questions in which students are asked to find and classify critical points of functions of two variables.

+### Other things in the queue
+Here are some other things waiting to be translated from the AiM framework
+* Code for double and triple integrals, especially for problems about changing the order of integration.
+* Code for problems in linear algebra and matrix theory, including translation between matrices and systems of equations, formatting of row-reduction calculations and so on.
+* Code for problems about the group theory of permutations.
+* Code for prolems about trigonometric equations with infinitely many solutions.